yarnpkg/website/_posts/2017-07-11-lets-dev-a-package-manager.md

 > **Can't escape the tooling**
 >
-> Even if this article tries to stay focused on the core principle of package managers, we will need some utility function from to time.
+> Even if this article tries to stay focused on the core principle of package managers, we will need some utility function from time to time.
 When you encounter a symbol imported from `./utilities`, just don't bother understanding how it works under the hood.
 It's usually some boring and verbose code.
-That being said, all sources are available in annex, including the utilities, so if you're really interested, give it a look later!
+That being said, all sources are available in the repository linked at the end of this post, including the utilities, so if you're really interested, give it a look later!

 ```js
 // This function reads a file stored within an archive